code4sac/opensac.org/README.md

 If you're looking for a starter development task to get your feet wet with our codebase, any of our Issues tagged [help wanted](https://github.com/code4sac/opensac.org/issues) might be a good fit.

 Some of the other Issues are larger and require some deeper design or architectural work; if one of those catches your eye, you'll probably want to talk with us for some more context and background.
-Either comment on the Issue or — even better — catch up with us at one of [Code for Sacramento's weekly Hack Nights](https://codeforsacramento.org/).
+Either comment on the Issue or — even better — catch up with us at one of [Open Sacramento's weekly Hack Nights](https://www.meetup.com/code4sac/).

 ## Frontend Stack